Coruscanic/sverige-irrigation-calculator/docs/social-contract.md

 ### Repository Setup
 The github repository will be used to keep track of the software.
 We will be working out of the development branch untill 'production'.
 - Tickets will be implemented in their own branch, with the branch naming scheme as follows: `${feature|bugfix|hotfix|support}/${ticket-number}`
 - Tickets are only merged to master after >=2 PR approvals and no conflicts.
+The support engineer must approve tickets before they are merged.
 Merging is setup to be fast-forward only.
-Devleopers are responsible for merging their own tickets.
+Developers are responsible for merging their own tickets.

 ### General Rules
 - Every team member will be ontime for meetings unless something urgent happend.